pikakid98/decluttertube/README.md

 `NoMoreShorts` Remove the annoying shorts tabs on the home menu and the recommended videos

-`NoThanks.IPreferVideos` Removes the Releases and Podcasts tab from YouTube Channels
+`NoThanks.IPreferVideos` Removes the Releases and Podcasts tab from YouTube Channels *3
-\
-Warning: This filter acts differently on different channels for some reason, In some cases it hides Playlists and the About section.
+###### *3 Warning: This filter acts differently on different channels for some reason, In some cases it hides Playlists and the About section.
 I'm currently trying to find a way around this

 `WhatDoAnyOfTheseDo` Removes all of the pointless buttons on videos like share, the (now pointless) dislike button etc.

 `GiveEmAShot` Removes "Live" tag, Verification ticks and view counts, like counts and sub counts to encorage people to check out smaller creators without YouTube's brainwashing "High view count = good content" mentality

-`IDontNeedNoHelp` Removes the help and feedback options from YouTube and YouTube Studio
+`IDontNeedNoHelp` Removes the help and feedback options from YouTube and YouTube Studio *4
+###### *4 Warning: A combination of this and `FeatureCreep` on the new UI (Which isn't available at the moment for certain accounts) causes important features to vanish

 `NoDollarYT` Removes the join button and member badges (Doesn't affect live chat and chat replay due to how they work)